EmilRamsvik/Digital-Garden/docs/Books/Book Reviews/Driving Digital Strategy.md

 ---
-created: 2024-01-02T21:12:00
+created: 2023-10-29T15:52
-updated: 2024-08-09T14:55
+updated: 2024-08-09T14:53
+Pages: 288
+Author: Sunil Gupta
+finished: true
+Date Finished: 2024-08-07
 tags:
-  - article
+  - books
   - digital-garden
-  - ai
+  - book-review
   - strategy
-  - design-thinking
-  - decision-making
   - data/strategy
+  - digital-management
+  - digital-transformation
-  - data/data-management
+  - management
-  - machine-learning
+  - business-transformation
-Finished: false
 ---
-# AI Strategy
+# Driving Digital Strategy
-AI strategy is about having a clear view of how to enable the organization to utilize AI capabilities.
-An AI strategy should encompass the following subsets of strategies.

-- **Data Strategy**
-	Data strategy covers data management, accessibility, and utilization of data.
-- **Machine Learning Strategy**
-	Machine learning strategy covers the implementation of infrastructure, the serving of models, inferencing, and monitoring of machine learning models, and implementation of machine learning operations and platforms.
-- Data Science and Analytics Strategy.
-	The Data Science and Analytics strategy covers the implementation of a guideline for data science and integration with business.
-Data Science should bridge business use cases and the implementation of analytical and statistical methods.

-*Note: The use of AI strategy instead of machine learning strategy is because of the more technical nature of the term machine-learning versus the more ambiguous term AI*
+# 🚀 The Book in 3 Sentences
+This book covers how digital transformations are shaping all industries (Software eating the world).
+It covers platforms, product as a service and analytics as important concepts.

-# Links
+# 🎨 Impressions

+It was interesting, but a bit of the usual business book nonsense.
+I kinda felt it did a good job of highlighting concepts within digitalization as well as strategies and examples.

+# ✍️ My Top  Quotes

-- [Driving Digital Strategy](../Books/Book%20Reviews/Driving%20Digital%20Strategy.md) - This is related to the AI strategy discussions- *The Weather Company is a case in point.
+- *The Weather Company is a case in point.
 When consumers moved away from TV to mobile phones but did not stay long enough to generate ad revenues, the company execs pivoted and created a service called WeatherFX, which uses data from its app to help retailers predict how the weather will affect consumer purchasing behavior.*

 - *Creating an independent unit is like launching a speedboat to turn around a large ship.
 Often the speedboat takes off but does little to move the ship.*